italia/designers.italia.it/README.md

 3.  **Build static website (production).**

-    To build a static version of this website, navigate into your new site’s directory and start the build process.
+    To build a static version of this website, start the build process.

     ```shell
     npm run build